Home / Expertise / Services for individuals / Probate and estate administration

 Bankruptcy searches (£2.40 for UK, £100 estimated for overseas) Statutory notices (£170 estimated)

-Dependent on the nature of the estate there may also be valuation fees, estate agents commission and conveyancing costs, and any taxes payable to HMRC in the estate.
+Depending on the nature of the estate there may also be valuation fees, estate agents commission and conveyancing costs, and any taxes payable to HMRC in the estate.
 For more information on taxes, please see the Gov.UK website.

 Timescales – how long will it take?

 For our Obtaining the Grant of Probate services, we would expect the executors to provide us with all valuations of the estate assets and liabilities and we would expect to draft the papers for signing and apply in 2-3 weeks following receipt of the information.
-The Grant of Probate should issue 6-18 weeks after that if a full IHT return is not required, or if a full return is required, the time to issue should be 10-24 weeks, subject to Probate Court and HMRC turnarounds.
+The Grant of Probate should be issued 6-18 weeks after that if a full IHT return is not required, or if a full return is required, the time to issue should be 10-24 weeks, subject to Probate Court and HMRC turnarounds.

-For full estate administrations, where we will notify companies, beneficiaries and arrange valuation of the assets and liabilities, we would expect to be able to apply in 4-10 weeks depending on the complexity of assets.
+For full estate administrations, where we will notify companies, and beneficiaries and arrange valuation of the assets and liabilities, we would expect to be able to apply in 4-10 weeks depending on the complexity of assets.
 The issue of the Grant would then be as detailed above, subject to making any arrangements for payment of inheritance tax required.

-Once the Grant of Probate is issued, we would arrange to collect in the assets, pay any liabilities and expenses, pay any legacies and distribute the estate.
+Once the Grant of Probate is issued, we would arrange to collect the assets, pay any liabilities and expenses, pay any legacies, and distribute the estate.
 This can take between 2-4 months for simple estates and can take between 6-18 months for more complex estates where delays can be encountered through agreeing the inheritance tax position, selling the property, dealing with the investments, and settling the income and capital gains tax position.

 A full set of estate accounts will be produced for the executor’s approval at the end of the administration before final distribution which will be sent to the residuary beneficiaries when making final distributions.